kushaldas/pym/docs/modules.rst

     help> modules

 The above example shows how to get the list of all installed modules in your system.
-I am not pasting them here as it is a big list in my system :)
+I am not pasting them here as it is a big list in my system. :)

 You can also use *help()* function in the interpreter to find documentation about any module/classes.
-Say you want to know all available methods in strings, you can use the following method
+Say you want to know all available methods in strings, you can use the following method:

 ::